revedha/ApexMeridian/replit.md

 # Overview

 Apex Meridian is a modern full-stack web application built as a parent company website showcasing two key ventures: Signalyze (data strategy and customer insights) and Apex Labs (rapid prototyping and development).
 The application features a clean, professional landing page with sections for company information, venture details, and a contact form for lead generation.
+The company is officially registered as Apex Meridian Private Limited.

 # User Preferences